Garda did not investigate complaint child was sexually abused

 A Garda member failed to investigate a complaint that a child had been groomed and sexually abused and kept no notes from his interactions with the person who made the complaint.

-The suspect for the alleged sexual abuse was only arrested more than two years after the complaint was made and it was only after his arrest that a file on the case was sent to the DPP.
+The suspect for the alleged sexual abuse was only arrested more than two years after the complaint was made.
+Following that arrest a file on the case was sent to the DPP.

 Details of the case have been outlined, in a redacted format, in the Garda Síochána Ombudsman Commission (Gsoc) annual report for 2019, which includes case studies of the complaints it investigated last year.